-Clauses 11 and 12 of the bill propose changes which would reduce the value of child tax credits (or their equivalent under Universal Credit) and, with a few exceptions, restrict their payments to the first two children in a household.
-The government's rationale is that "those in receipt of tax credits should face the same financial choices about having children as those supporting themselves through work" It claims that the changes, together with the new 'National Living Wage' (NLW), it will increase work incentives and start to address the root causes of low pay.
+Clauses 11 and 12 propose changes which would reduce the value of child tax credits (or their equivalent under Universal Credit) and, for claims started after April 1017, would generally restrict eligibility to the first two children in a household.
+This is in addition to proposed reductions in the support offered by working tax credits, being considered outside of this Bill.
+The latter will result in eligible families losing an approximate average of £1,300 in 2016/17.

+The government's rationale in restricting child tax credits is that "those in receipt of tax credits should face the same financial choices about having children as those supporting themselves through work" It claims that the changes, together with the new 'National Living Wage' (NLW), will increase work incentives and start to address the root causes of low pay.

 There is an urgent need to tackle low pay.
-However, even for most of those who are eligible for it, viii the NLW will not offset the loss of income from tax credits ix.
+However, even for most of those who are eligible for it, ix the NLW will not offset the loss of income from tax creditsx.
 It is also unrealistic to assume that households will automatically be in a position to increase working hours as a response to reduced tax credit income.

-More fundamentally the inevitable result of using what are in effect financial penalties to influence family planning choices, will be to punish children from larger families.
+More fundamentally, the inevitable result of using what are in effect financial penalties to influence family planning choices, will be to increase what are already high poverty rates amongst children from larger families.
 Whatever one's opinion about whether or not household income should determine family size, it is morally unjustifiable that as a deliberate result of government policy, children be made to suffer for the supposed 'choices' made by their parents.